 Network providers must always bill us.
 It's important to show your Member ID Card when you get any services or prescriptions.
 But sometimes they make mistakes, and ask you to pay for your services or more than your share of the costs.
-Call Member Services or your care coordinator at the number at the bottom of this page if you get any bills.
+Call Member Services at the number at the bottom of this page if you get any bills.

 - Because we pay the entire cost for your services, you are not responsible for paying any costs.
 Providers should not bill you anything for these services. - Whenever you get a bill from a network provider, send us the bill.
-We will contact the provider directly and take care of the problem. - If you already paid a bill from a network provider for Medicare-covered services, send us the bill and proof of any payment you made.
-We will pay you back for your covered services.
+We will contact the provider directly and take care of the problem. - If you already paid a bill from a network provider for Medicare-covered services, but you feel that you paid too much, send us the bill and proof of any payment you made.
+We will pay you back for your covered services or for the difference between the amount you paid and the amount you owed under our plan.